crenshaw/upbot/experiments/daemons/src/README.md

 Usage
 -----
 1. First begin by compiling the sources into executable binaries.
 This can be done with a simple `make`.
-2. Then, as a priveleged user, run the server with the desired port: `sudo ./tbd 9191`.
+2. Then, as a priveleged user, run the server with the desired port: `sudo ./tbd.out 9191`.
     * The server should now be listening for connections on port 9191
-3. Start the client with the port defined above: `./tc 9191`
+3. Start the client with the port defined above: `./tc.out localhost 9191`
     * You should now see a prompt ("Send>"), at this point you may begin sending messages to the server.
-4. When finished, simply send a Ctrl-C to the process to terminate`
+4. When finished, simply send a Ctrl-C to the process to terminate` QUESTION::::5.
+What should one expect to see in /var/log/system.log?

 Next Steps
 ----------